-If an alter does not know that they’re in an adult body, they’re going to understandably having a hard time adjusting to life while fronting.
+If an alter does not know that they’re in an adult body, they’re going to understandably have a hard time adjusting to life while fronting.
 By bringing them to the present day, your headmates will have a much easier time adjusting to their time fronting.

 Your alters will also be more likely to start healing from their trauma if the trauma has stopped inside and out.
 Since you all share a brain, when one alter improves, the whole system improves.

 Overview Of How To Bring Your Headmates To The Present Day